A4, 44pp, ISBN 1 904584 07 1 This Report aims to cast light on the conditions experienced by often invisible…+ LEARN MORE

 The political oppression and deepening poverty into which the country slipped during the late 1970s and early 1980s stimulated an unprecedented exodus of Haitian refugees to the Bahamas and the US.
 It especially drew increased international attention to the country’s internal situation.

-A popular movement supported by local churches hastened the disintegration of the Jean-Claude Duvalier regime.
+A popular movement supported by local churches helped hasten the disintegration of the Jean-Claude Duvalier regime.
 In a strongly religious country, it was also partially inspired by the 1983 visit of Pope Jean Paul II, during which he forcefully advocated the need for change.

 In December 1990, Jean-Bertrand Aristide, a former Roman Catholic priest, became the first democratically elected president in the history of Haiti.
 He was swept to power largely with the aid of a network of faith-based popular grassroots organizations.
 He earned two-thirds of the vote, defeating the internationally favoured rival Marc Bazin, a former World Bank official.

-However, his actions and populist stance seriously alarmed the elite and Aristide was soon deposed by a violent military coup just seven months after taking office.
+However, Aristide’s actions and populist stance seriously alarmed the elite, and he was deposed by a violent military coup just seven months after taking office.

 In a move reminiscent of the nineteenth century, the US administration introduced a containing blockade against Haiti.
 The US Coast Guard intercepted many refugee boats while others were lost at sea.
 Of the thousands attempting to flee, more than half were sent back to Haiti.